garrandall/popular-music-data/tracks/sweet-little-you-neil-sedaka.md

 That I love to hear
 You got a way (ah, huh)
 That's so sincere
-I just go wild every time you're near, ooo, hoo, ooo Sweet little you
+I just go wild every time you're near, oo, hoo, oo Sweet little you

 Here we go now